-Best moisturizer for dry skin
+Best moisturizers for dry skin

 Tatcha The Dewy Skin Cream Plumping & Hydrating Moisturizer

 An intense moisturizer, this formula is full of antioxidants and hydrating, plumping ingredients, which leave the skin with a healthy glow.
 The hyaluronic acid attracts moisture to the skin, while the botanical extracts help retain the moisture.
-It can help restore firmness and elasticity and boost luminosity too.
+It can help restore firmness and elasticity and boost luminosity.

-Sold by Amazon, Sephora and Violet Grey
+Sold by Amazon, Kohl’s and Sephora

 Keys Soulcare Skin Transformation Cream

-Developed by a board-certified dermatologist, this moisturizer is a clean, cruelty-free formula.
+Developed by a board-certified dermatologist, this moisturizer is clean and cruelty-free.
 It contains ceramides to hydrate and plump the skin and antioxidants that help improve tone and texture.
 It also adds instant radiance to the skin.

 Youth To The People Adaptogen Deep Moisture Cream with Ashwagandha + Reishi

 This vegan, cruelty-free cream provides rich hydration with squalane, jojoba and shea butter.
 It won’t clog the pores and can help improve fine lines, wrinkles and redness.
-It doesn’t contain any parabens, phthalates or sulfates either.
+It doesn’t contain any parabens, phthalates or sulfates.

-Sold by Sephora
+Sold by Sephora, Kohl’s and Amazon

-This highly affordable, dermatologist-recommended moisturizer is an ideal option for dry skin.
+This highly affordable, dermatologist-recommended moisturizer is ideal for dry skin.
 It contains hyaluronic acid and ceramides to provide 24-hour hydration.
-It absorbs quickly and doesn’t leave behind a greasy or sticky residue.
-The formula is also fragrance-free, paraben-free and non-comedogenic.
+It absorbs quickly and doesn’t leave a greasy or sticky residue.
+It’s also fragrance-free, paraben-free and non-comedogenic.

-Sunday Riley ICE Ceramide Moisturizing Cream
+Sunday Riley Ice Ceramide Moisturizing Cream

-Another ceramide-rich moisturizer, this formula helps strengthen your skin’s natural protective barrier to lock in moisture.
-The included beetroot and coconut help draw moisture to the skin, while its vitamin F and pomegranate sterols seal it in.
-It helps diminish fine lines, wrinkles, uneven texture and dullness too.
+Another ceramide-rich moisturizer, this helps strengthen your skin’s natural protective barrier to lock in moisture.
+The included beetroot and coconut help draw moisture to the skin, where vitamin F and pomegranate sterols seal it in.
+It helps diminish fine lines, wrinkles, uneven texture and dullness.

-Sold by Macy’s, Sephora and SkinStore
+Sold by Sephora, Target, Kohl’s and Amazon

 Weleda Skin Food Original Ultra-Rich Cream

 This rich moisturizer can hydrate and smooth dry, rough-looking skin, leaving you with a luminous complexion.
 It features a blend of plant-based ingredients that help nourish and soothe the skin.
-It’s dermatologist-tested, too, so it’s usually a safe option for sensitive skin.
+It’s dermatologist-tested, too, so it’s usually safe for sensitive skin.

 Shiseido Benefiance Wrinkle Smoothing Cream

 This anti-aging moisturizer doesn’t just help improve existing fine lines and prevent future wrinkles.
 It also delivers intense moisture that lasts for up to 24 hours.
 Because it absorbs so easily, you don’t have to worry about a greasy residue.
-It doesn’t contain any sulfates, parabens or phthalates either.
+It doesn’t contain any sulfates, parabens or phthalates.

-e.l.f.
-Cosmetics Holy Hydration!
-Face Cream SPF 30
+Elf Cosmetics Holy Hydration Face Cream SPF 30

 This lightweight moisturizer delivers a surprising amount of hydration to leave the skin looking plump and supple.
 It includes hyaluronic acid to lock in moisture and peptides to help boost collagen production for firmer-looking skin.
 It also provides SPF 30 to protect your skin from sun damage.